 Sri Lanka income tax payable and taxes or other levies specified by the CGIR are not deductible.

-In ascertaining the total income liable to CIT from the financial accounts filed by a company, the following deductions, including any expense of a capital nature (other than repairs and improvement expenses subject to certain restrictions, R&D, and agricultural start-up expenses), are not be allowed:
+In ascertaining the total income liable to CIT from the financial accounts filed by a company, the following deductions, including any expense of a capital nature (other than repairs and improvement expenses subject to certain restrictions, research and development (R&D), and agricultural start-up expenses), are not be allowed: